jaysaurus/Co.Koa/README.md

 ```

 **Example**
-Suppose we have a `Book` document (table) in our Mongo database that we have modelled within our Co.Koa project.
-Now suppose we have a `BookService` that supports our controllers' interactions with the `Book` model.
+Suppose we are using Co.Koa's mongoose functionality OOB; and we have a `Book` document (table) in our Mongo database, modelled within our Co.Koa project.
+Furthermore, let's suppose we've setup a `BookService` that supports our controllers' interactions with the `Book` model.
 To expose the `Book` mongoose model within our `Bookservice` we simply do as below:
 ```javascript
 module.exports = function BookService ($) {
   const Book = $('Book');